 You might not think of simply whipping out your blender to make a quick batch of soup, but that's sort of multitasking is what makes this Ninja model amazing.
 If standing over a stove to cook homemade soups and sauces isn't your idea of fun, this may be the perfect fit for you.

 The Ninja Foodi Cold & Hot Blender, which is relatively affordable for a high-powered blender, includes an 800-watt heating element and 12 programs for precise blending, cocktail assembling, and actual cooking.
 You can choose between a hearty or a smooth soup.
-You can saute or simply make a sauce.
+You can saute or simply make a sauce, like an easy blender hollandaise.
 Of course, being a blender, you can also choose between a frozen drink and a smoothie.
 The flip side is that, due to the heating element, you can’t submerge the container in water.

 Price at time of publish: $130